How it began…

 Today

-Over the past ten years we have invested over $800,000 in the people of Nepal and have funded over 100 projects in direct support of those in need.
-We have responded to earthquakes and floods and fire and in the darkest days of the COVID pandemic we were there to save lives and to remind those who felt abandoned that there were those who care.
+And when disaster strikes, we are there too.
+We have responded to earthquakes and floods and fire and, in the darkest days of the COVID pandemic, we were there to save lives and to remind those who felt abandoned that there were those who care.